soxueren/atsd/api/sql/README.md

 Each `search_expression` should evaluate to a boolean (true/false) value.

 The `result_expression` can be a number, a string, or an expression.
-Result expressions must return values of the same data type.
-If the datatypes are different (such as number and string), the database will raise an error.
+Result expressions may return values of different data types.

+>If the datatypes are different (such as number and string), the database will classify the column with `JAVA_OBJECT` to the [JDBC](https://github.com/axibase/atsd-jdbc) driver.

 If no `search_expression` is matched and the `ELSE` condition is not specified, the `CASE` expression returns `NULL`.